What is the metaverse?

 This is where Light And Shadows comes in.
 It is on these segments of the metaverse, linking the real and virtual worlds.
 By doing so, we provide our own piece of the puzzle, as modest as it may be, so that the metaverse can one day be born and prosper.

-So why does the metaverse still not exist?
+So why the metaverse does not exist yet?

 Following some concepts, today we already have the ingredients for the recipe of the metaverse: